BlackQuantum9/cse15l-lab-reports/Lab1.md

 ![Image](<ls file.png>)
 > The absolute path for this working directory right before the command is `/Users/audreyliu/Downloads/CSE 15L/lab 1/lecture1/messages`.
 >
 > The file name next to the "ls" command must be exist under the current directory, otherwise, it will turns to an error by showing the file does not exist.
-Typing "ls" with a file name returns the exact name of the file as the output.
+Typing "ls" with a file name returns `the exact name of the file as the output`.

 * ## `cat command`
 1. For `cat with *no* arguments`